There are a few over-the-air DVRs that operate without a subscription for guide data.

 Amazon Fire TV Recast

-The Amazon Fire TV Recast is an over-the-air DVR made to work with Fire TV streaming devices.
+This over-the-air DVR was made to work with Fire TV streaming devices.
 There is no fee for guide data.
 And no Amazon Prime subscription is required to operate the Recast.

 The two-tuner model includes a 500 GB hard drive, or roughly 75 hours of recordings.
 The four-tuner model has a 1TB hard drive for about 150 hours of recordings.
 The Recast operates off a WiFi connection, but also has an Ethernet port.
 A TV antenna plugs directly into the Recast instead of your television.